We Bring Our Mill to Your Site

 We also save you money on log prep work and lumber loss.
 Unlike typical tree services, we’re experts in the end product.
 Most tree companies will haul your limbs off as waste, when in fact, many can be used for lumber.
 That’s your money being hauled off to a landfill!
 We also know what lengths to cut the tree in for the board lengths you want to complete a particular project.
 We also know how to keep them clean for sawing and how to stack and preserve them for milling.
 Proper stacking and preservation is essential to prevent rotting or bug consumption before sawing day.

 Finally, if you have a building project in mind but not the skills to build it, we’ve got that covered too.
-Our talented artists can turn your lumber into a finished heirloom item.
+Our talented artist can turn your lumber into a finished heirloom item.

 Other Valuable Info